 Our buddy Blomo left this afternoon.
-We probably enjoyed his company more than he enjoyed the slow pace Looper lifestyle, but we think he at least understands why we find it so awesome.
+We probably enjoyed his company more than he enjoyed the slow pace of the Looper lifestyle, but we think he at least understands why we find it so awesome.
 We hope he returns with his wife.

 We’ve learned and observed a few things about Canada during the short time we’ve been here.
 For example, daylight on summer days last about 18 hours.
 No joke.
-There are morning rays at 4 am and it’s light enough to walk around at 10 pm.
+There are morning rays at 4 a.m. and it’s light enough to walk around at 10 p.m.
 This apparently makes it easy to grow flowers.

-Of course, there always is a thorn amidst the beauty.
+Of course, there’s often a thorn amidst beauty.
 We wonder if the dude who thought this sign was funny is related to the guy who put his leather recliner on a float in the river.

 Dana wanted to drop an anchor and wait awhile, but we needed to get to Hastings so Blomo could catch his evening shuttle to Toronto.
 We docked at Hastings Village Marina and promptly did what we always do—look for lunch.
-For some reason there is a statue of a big fish and a little fish just past the marina, perhaps to show fishermen what size fish they can catch and what size fish they can claim they caught.
+For some reason there’s a statue of a big fish and a little fish just past the marina, perhaps to show fishermen what size fish they can catch and what size fish they can claim they caught.

 Turns out the biggest thing all week in Hastings—population 1,200—is karaoke night at McGillicafey’s Pub.
 According to the bartendress, the locals practice all week.
 It was way cool.
 One of us was tempted to sing Rocky Top, but they probably didn’t have it on the machine.
 We’re glad we went.
 They’re glad Doug didn’t sing.